 The University website uses the 'Facebook Pixel' (a small block of code) in order to track which pages of the website you visit and what actions you may take.
 This allows us to serve you with targeted and relevant advertising across the Facebook and Instagram platforms ("Custom Audiences from your Website") and send information about any actions you may take ("Event Data") to Facebook to track conversions ("Conversion Tracking").

-You can also manage your Facebook Ad preferences via your personal Facebook account.
+manage your Facebook Ad preferences via your personal Facebook account.